Environmental

 The installation of the calciner meant an investment of almost R$2.5 million and seeks to reduce/eliminate the disposal of waste in the process, with a recovery capacity of 2ton/h.

-ROMI also has two effluent treatment plants, which are responsible for treating 100% of the effluent generated by the company.
-The average treatment efficiency is 97.5%, much higher than the figure required by law (80%).
-We frequently invest in preventive and corrective actions at our effluent treatment plants, thus ensuring that they continue to perform well.
+ROMI also has two wastewater treatment plants, which are responsible for treating 100% of the wastewater generated by the company.
+The average treatment efficiency is 98.5%, much higher than the figure required by law (80%).
+We frequently invest in preventive and corrective actions at our wastewater treatment plants, thus ensuring that they continue to perform well.

 Product Development